Dutch

 Chair: Conny Quaedflieg (Maastricht)

-Michael Anderson (Cambridge, United Kingdom) TBA (45')
+Michael Anderson (Cambridge, United Kingdom) Adaptive forgetting for mental health (45')

 14:45 Coffee & Tea